NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/firewall-rules-to-custom-rules.md

 These resources will stop working on 2024-05-01.
 You must manually migrate any Terraform configuration based on these resources to [`cloudflare_ruleset`](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/ruleset) resources before this date to prevent any issues.

 For the time being, all three Terraform resources will be available (`cloudflare_firewall_rule`, `cloudflare_filter`, and `cloudflare_ruleset`).
 There will be a single list of rules for both firewall rules and WAF custom rules.
 Some features of WAF custom rules are not supported in the deprecated Terraform resources.
-To take advantage of the new features, Cloudflare recommends that you use the `cloudflare_ruleset` resource.
+To take advantage of the new features, Khulnasoft recommends that you use the `cloudflare_ruleset` resource.

 Refer to the documentation about Terraform for [examples of configuring WAF custom rules using Terraform](/terraform/additional-configurations/waf-custom-rules/).

 ### Replace your configuration using `cf-terraforming`

-You can use the [`cf-terraforming`](https://github.com/cloudflare/cf-terraforming) tool to generate the Terraform configuration for your current WAF custom rules (converted by Cloudflare from your firewall rules).
+You can use the [`cf-terraforming`](https://github.com/cloudflare/cf-terraforming) tool to generate the Terraform configuration for your current WAF custom rules (converted by Khulnasoft from your firewall rules).
 Then, import the new resources to Terraform state.

 The recommended steps for replacing your firewall rules (and filters) configuration in Terraform with a new ruleset configuration are the following.